-Though Partisan Review never placed much stock in the tedious business of offering supporting citations for claims, it would be worth knowing just which “powerful teachers’ colleges, … social scientists, … theories of education … new schools of psychoanalysis, … professors of literature” were characterizing themselves as the heirs of “the Enlightenment”?
+Though the editors of Partisan Review never placed much stock in the tedious business of offering supporting citations for their claims, it would be worth knowing just which “powerful teachers’ colleges, … social scientists, … theories of education … new schools of psychoanalysis, … professors of literature” were characterizing themselves as the heirs of “the Enlightenment”?
 If there was, in fact, a massive groundswell of self-proclaimed admirers of the Enlightenment, how was it that the young Peter Gay, writing only a few years later, could have found himself faced with a cultural landscape in which critics of the Enlightenment war outnumbered its admirers?10 I doubt that the answer was that Gay was more careless in his scholarship than Trilling.

 … although I would add the proviso that we must be careful not to confuse with its source the present issue we inquire into, I agree with Mr. Barrett that something is to be gained by a historical reprise.
 And I myself habitually keep the Enlightenment in my thought and reading, having been led to do so a good many years ago by the necessities of dealing with Matthew Arnold’s situation.
 I don’t say this with any pride in my special historical vision, for I conceive that the whole of modern literature has been an inquiry into the values of the Enlightenment.
 The inquiry began with Rousseau; indeed, if Montaigne has any part in the liberal tradition — and whose part is finer? — then the inquiry began with Pascal’s attack on Montaigne.
 In ways too numerous to mention here in detail, the inquiry has continued up to the present, and the contemporary literature which by common consent is of the greatest stature follows in the line of Blake, Burke and Wordsworth (654).

 What Trilling might have read about the Enlightenment is far from clear (his Arnold book does not betray much in the way of an examination of the broader historical context).
-Had he consulted the 1942 edition of the Manual for the Study of Contemporary Civilization — the mimeographed guide for those who taught in Columbia’s ambitious core curriculum (and, unless I am mistaken, their number included Trilling) — he could have found a wide-ranging and quite competent survey of the period that was put together by the young Charles Frankel, who would go on, a few years later to write a brief and sensible survey of the period.11 But I suspect that take of the period was more in line with what one finds in the account of the Enlightenment that opens the section on “The Romantic Period,” a section to which Trilling’s friend Jacques Barzun was a principal contributor.
+Had he consulted the 1942 edition of the Manual for the Study of Contemporary Civilization — the mimeographed guide for those who taught in Columbia’s ambitious core curriculum (and, unless I am mistaken, their number included Trilling) — he could have found a wide-ranging and quite competent survey of the period that was put together by the young Charles Frankel, who would go on, a few years later to write a brief and sensible survey of the period.11 But Trilling’s take of the period was more in line with what one finds in the account of the Enlightenment that opens the section on “The Romantic Period,” a section to which Trilling’s friend Jacques Barzun was a principal contributor.

 It has been pointed out that the common attitude characteristic of Romanticism was the sense of a constructive effort to be made.
 But how does this differ from that of the men of the Enlightenment?
 Chiefly in this, that the task of the Enlightenment was critical, destructive, defensive.
 The task of Romanticism was creative, innovating, speculative.
 There is a further difference.
 For its propaganda, the Enlightenment assumed the universal applicability of a few simple principles of reason.
 The philosophers of the Enlightenment were, on the whole, rationalists in the spirit of Descartes and Newton.
 The Romanticists, however, found eighteenth-century views too simple and too abstract.
 They were impressed by the diversities that exist in the world and they sought concreteness to supplement abstract truths.